atlassian-labs/compass-examples/snippets/graphql/create-component/README.md

 # How to use this

-This query will retrieve a list of metric definitions for your site.
+This query will create a component on your site.

-Replace `cloudId` below in the variables section with the cloudId for your site and execute the query.
+Replace `cloudId` and `componentDetails` below in the variables section with the cloudId for your site and component information, and execute the query.
 You can use [the GraphQL explorer](https://developer.atlassian.com/cloud/compass/graphql/explorer/) to run this query and explore [the Compass API](https://developer.atlassian.com/cloud/compass/graphql/) further.

 ### Query